Your retirement dictionary

 FSCA (Financial Sector Conduct Authority)

 This industry body regulates the conduct of South Africa's financial services sector.
-You can contact the FSCA if you feel you've been unfairly treated by a financial services provider registered with the FSCA .
+You can contact the FSCA if you feel you've been unfairly treated by a financial services provider registered with the FSCA.

-Guaranteed annuity (or life annuity)
+guaranteed annuity (or life annuity)

-A guaranteed or life annuity is essentially an insurance product that pays you a guaranteed income for a set number of years or for life.
+A guaranteed or life annuity is an insurance product that pays you a guaranteed income for a set number of years or for life.

 Inflation refers to the decrease in the value of money over time (it's called inflation because the cost of goods inflates over time).
 If you keep your savings in cash, its value (or purchasing power) will decrease over time.